AdobeDocs/workfront.es-ES/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Copiar información de actualización
+## Copiar actualizaciones

 Existen varias formas de copiar una actualización.

-Después de copiar un vínculo, puede compartirlo con otras personas para dirigirlas a la actualización.
+Puede copiar un vínculo a la actualización o copiar el contenido de una actualización para utilizarlo en una nueva actualización.

 <!--Copying an update differs depending on which commenting experience you use.-->